timeytot/qlib-crypto-alpha/qlib/contrib/report/graph.md

 ---

 ## Understanding `_init_sub_graph_data()`
+This method runs only when sub_graph_data is None (no user-defined layout).It creates a list that tells Plotly:
+“Column X should go to row Y, column Z, with title W, using graph type V.”
 This method **automatically generates configuration data for each subplot** when the user does not provide `sub_graph_data`.
 It assigns a position (row and column) in the grid to each column of the DataFrame.

 ### Key Variables